jeromeetienne/EasyWebsocket/README.md

 # Easy Websocket

-*like Websocket but no servers to setup and available in any browser*
+*like Websocket but no server setup and available in any browser*

 Websocket Anywhere aims to make realtimes webapps in every browser without the trouble to setup Websocket servers.